krzysztofj1234567890/computer-science-basics-tutorials/aws/aws_messaging.md

   - Key terms:
     - Message deduplication ID: A token used in Amazon SQS FIFO queues to uniquely identify messages and prevent duplication.
 If multiple messages with the same deduplication ID are sent within a 5 minute deduplication interval, they are treated as duplicates, and only one copy is delivered.
 If you don't specify a deduplication ID and content-based deduplication is enabled, Amazon SQS generates a deduplication ID by hashing the message body.
     - Message group ID: The tag that specifies that a message belongs to a specific message group.
 Messages that belong to the same message group are always processed one by one, in a strict order relative to the message group
+      - By using Message Group IDs, SQS can maintain strict ordering for each group, while still allowing high throughput across multiple groups.
     - Sequence number: The large, non-consecutive number that Amazon SQS assigns to each message
     - Sending messages: messages are ordered based on message group ID.
 If multiple hosts (or different threads on the same host) send messages with the same message group ID to a FIFO queue, Amazon SQS stores the messages in the order in which they arrive for processing.
     - Receiving a message: You can't request to receive messages with a specific message group ID.
 When receiving messages from a FIFO queue with multiple message group ID